sumedharajesh1/Hospital-Management-Database---DS5110/README.md

 2. **Install MySQL**: Download and install MySQL 8.0 from the official website: [https://dev.mysql.com/downloads/]

-3. **Build the database schema**: In MySQL Workbench, execute the `hospitaldb_generation.sql` script to construct the hospitaldb database framework.
+3. **Build the database schema**: In MySQL Workbench or Shell, execute the `hospitaldb_generation.sql` script to construct the hospitaldb database framework.

 4. **Import the data**: Load all the generated CSV files from step 1 into the hospitaldb database tables you created in step 3.